alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 - [numerical-types](https://github.com/M-industries/AlanProjectTemplate/blob/bb862edd3be27df167400cbbc405aa3509d47da4/interfaces/model/application.alan#L55)
 	Numbers have types, like "date" or units like "kg".
 Number types can be converted between for calculations (e.g. to get "meters per second") etc.

 So, in **root**, you describe the data model of your application.
 You do so by combining properties of certain types.
-Essentially there are 4 data types in Alan:
+Essentially there are 5 data types in Alan:
 - **number** (integer or natural)
 	Numbers are things you can count, or do math with.
 [Dates and date-time values](https://github.com/M-industries/AlanProjectTemplate/blob/bb862edd3be27df167400cbbc405aa3509d47da4/interfaces/model/application.alan#L42) are numbers too.
 Numbers are usually an integer, or a [natural](https://en.wikipedia.org/wiki/Natural_number) when they can't be zero or negative.
 Alan doesn't have floats, but uses conversions to maintain a specific accuracy.
 - **text**
 	Text is mostly just text, e.g. a "Name", or any other value that doesn't adhere to any rules.
 So [phone numbers](https://github.com/M-industries/AlanProjectTemplate/blob/bb862edd3be27df167400cbbc405aa3509d47da4/interfaces/model/application.alan#L33) are `text`, not `number`.
 	You *can* put some [input rules](/pages/docs/model/33/application/grammar.html#node) on text for the user interface, e.g. minimum length or a specific pattern.
 	Text can also refer to an [entry in another collection](https://github.com/M-industries/AlanProjectTemplate/blob/bb862edd3be27df167400cbbc405aa3509d47da4/interfaces/model/application.alan#L49) (like a [foreign key](https://en.wikipedia.org/wiki/Foreign_key)).
+- **file**
+	When you connect file storage to your server (documentation about this will follow), you can store files as well.
+They can be viewed in the client, or downloaded.
 - **collection**
 	You could (but [shouldn't](https://en.wikipedia.org/wiki/Graph_database) 😉 ) think of these as your tables.
 If you want to describe a bunch of "things" that are mostly the same, e.g. "Contacts", that's a collection.
 	Keys in a collection are just like a text property, but you don't have to define it explicitly.
 Like text properties, keys can also refer to keys in another collection.